-Zantiks units are increasingly popular with labs worldwide.
-All the different types of unit are built along the same principles, enabling high throughput and easy-to-run experiments.
-The benefits of choosing Zantiks are that each unit:
+All the Zantiks units are built along the same principles, enabling high throughput and easy-to-run experiments.
+The benefits of choosing Zantiks include:

-- Is networked and controlled via the web browser of any device
+- Networked and controlled via a web browser

-- Generates live video view, provides real-time video recording
+- Live video view and real-time video recording

-- Uses the Zanscript language for experiment specification
+- Includes software, uses the Zanscript language for experiment specification

-- Provides real-time results processing and output in .csv format
+- Real-time results processing and output in .csv format

-- Has an integrated camera, computer, experimental chamber and built-in stimuli
+- Integrated camera, computer, experimental chamber and built-in stimuli

-- Requires only 12V power and a network connection
+- Only requires 12V power and a network connection

 Zantiks LT kit